-To the extent that is necessary and proportionate for the purposes of ensuring the security of network and information systems of essential and important entities, competent authorities, SPOCs and CSIRTs may process special categories of personal data referred to in Article 9 (1) of Regulation (EU) 2016/679, subject to appropriate safeguards for the fundamental rights and freedoms of natural persons, including technical limitations on the re-use of such data and the use of state-of-the-art security and privacy-preserving measures, such as pseudonymisation, or encryption where
+To the extent that is necessary and proportionate for the purposes of ensuring the security of network and information systems of essential and important entities, competent authorities, SPOCs and CSIRTs may process special categories of personal data referred to in Article 9 (1) of Regulation (EU) 2016/679, subject to appropriate safeguards for the fundamental rights and freedoms of natural persons, including technical limitations on the re-use of such data and the use of state-of-the-art security and privacy-preserving measures, such as pseudonymisation, or encryption where anonymisation may significantly affect the purpose pursued.

 6. Where provisions of sector-specific Union legal acts of Union law require essential or important entities either to adopt cybersecurity risk management measures or to notify significant incidents or significant cyber threats, and where those requirements are at least equivalent in effect to the obligations laid down in this Directive, the relevant provisions of this Directive, including the provisions on supervision and enforcement laid down in Chapter VI, shall not apply to those such entities.
-Where the respective sector-specific Union legal act containing such sector specific provisions lays down corresponding rules on supervision and enforcement, Chapter VI of this Directive should shall_not apply to those such entities in a specific sector falling within the scope of this Directive, the relevant provisions of this Directive should continue to apply to the entities not covered by those sector-specific provisions.
+Where the respective sector-specific Union legal act containing such sector-specific provisions lays down corresponding rules on supervision and enforcement, Chapter VI of this Directive should shall not apply to the entities under the sector specific sector all entities in a specific sector falling within the scope of this Directive, the relevant provisions of this Directive should continue to apply to the entities not covered by those sector-specific provisions.

-- 7. The requirements referred above in this paragraph shall be considered equivalent in effect to the obligations laid down in this Directive if aIn order to safeguard ensure a coherent minimum standard of cybersecurity across all sectors, sector-specific Union legal acts referred to in paragraph 6 should shall include: - (a) cybersecurity risk management measures, that are, at a minimum, equivalent to those laid down in Article 18 paragraphs (1) and (2) of this Directive; or - (b) requirements to notify significant incidents or cyber threats that are, at a minimum, equivalent to those laid down in Article 20 paragraphs (1) through to (4) (6) and further include: - (i) where appropriate, automatic and direct access to the incident notifications by the national competent authority under this Directive through a common reporting mechanism, where appropriate; or - (ii) where appropriate, automatic and direct forwarding of the notifications to the national competent authority under this Directive or the national Computer Security Incident Response TeamsCSIRTs designated in accordance with this Direcctive by the authority that receives incident notifications under the sector-specific Union legal act, where appropriate.
+- 7. The requirements referred above in this paragraph shall be considered equivalent in effect to the obligations laid down in this Directive if aIn order to safeguard ensure a coherent minimum standard of cybersecurity across all sectors, sector-specific Union legal acts referred to in paragraph 6 should shall include: - (a) cybersecurity risk management measures, that are, at a minimum, equivalent to those laid down in Article 18-paragraphs (1) and (2) of this Directive; or - (b) requirements to notify significant incidents or cyber threats that are, at a minimum, equivalent to those laid down in Article 20 paragraphs (1) through to (4) (6) and further include: - (i) , automatic and direct access by the national competent authority under this directive or the CSIRT designated in accordance with this directive to the incident notifications-by the national competent authority under this Directive through a common reporting mechanism, where appropriate; or - (ii) where appropriate, automatic and direct forwarding of the notifications to the national competent authority under this Directive or the national Computer Security Incident Response TeamsCSIRTs designated in accordance with this Direcetive by the authority that receives incident notifications under the sector-specific Union legal act, where appropriate.